Brachyglottis elaeagnifolia: Description

 Brachyglottis elaeagnifolia is a shrub which grows to a height of 3 metres.
 The branches are grooved and the smaller branches and petioles are coated in whitish or pale brownish hairs.
 The leathery leaves are widely lance-shaped to oblong and up to 9 centimetres long.
 The upper surfaces are shiny and hairless and the undersides have silvery whitish or brownish hairs.
 The inflorescence is a panicle of woolly flower heads containing disc florets.
 The fruit is an achene 1 to 2 millimetres long with a pappus of barbed white hairs up to 5 millimetres long.
+The colour of the flowers are yellow.

 Distribution and habitat

-Volcanic debris on Mount Taranaki has been colonized by this species, which occurs in dense stands up to 100 years old.
+Volcanic debris on Mount Taranaki has been colonised by this species, which occurs in dense stands up to 100 years old.

 It is found widespread in the mountains in the North Island in montane shrubland.
 It can also be found in the Marlborough Sounds, South Island, in open upland forest.